MicrosoftDocs/msteams-docs/msteams-platform/resources/moodle-overview.md

 ## Microsoft 365 Moodle Plugins

+Moodle plugins for Teams makes it easy to schedule, deliver, and collaborate on course content.
 For information on how to install Moodle plugins, see [Install Moodle LMS](moodleInstructions.md).